 - 1. The choice of music is up to each Corps' discretion. - 2.
-Please use good taste, age appropriateness, and avoid profanity if possible.
+Please use good taste, age appropriateness, and avoid profanity if possible. - 3.
+For the AAU Junior Olympic Games/National Baton Competition music must be sent in via hard copy or emailed in MP3 or MP4 format by the competition registration deadline.
+See Music Rules Page 17.

-G. Judging
+F. Judging

-- 1. Judging will be based on Twirling, Drill patterns and Novelty, General Effect, and Technique - 2.
-Penalties will be assessed for dropped batons or equipment, 2-hand catches, Falls, Breaks, Off Pattern, and Unison - 3.
-Penalty marks for failure to retrieve baton w/in reasonable time, or before leaving the performance area will also received - 4.
-Other penalties will apply as well.
-Please use the score sheet as your tool
+1. Judging will be based on Twirling, Drill patterns and Novelty, General Effect, and Technique

+- 2. Penalties will be assessed for dropped batons or equipment, 2-hand catches, Falls, Breaks, Off Pattern, and Unison. - 3.
+Penalty marks will also be given for failure to retrieve baton within reasonable time, or before leaving the performance area. - 4.
+All other applicable penalties will also apply.

-H. National Colors
+G. National Colors

 - 1. A color guard is optional. - 2.
 If the national colors are presented, they must be properly guarded by one athlete with a weapon. - 3.
 Authorized weapons are rifles, simulated rifles, side arms (pistol), simulated side arms, sabers, or swords. - 4.
 The distance of the guard should be no more than 3 (three) paces from the national colors. - 5.
-If national colors are presented, they cannot side step, back step, to the rear, about face, or engage in dance steps.

-- 6. The national colors shall not be lower than other flags.
+If national colors are presented, they cannot side step, back step, to the rear, about face, or engage in dance steps. - 6.
+The national colors shall not be lower than other flags.
 It may be equal to or higher than other flags. - 7.
 National colors must be aloft and free. - 8.
 The national colors may not be dipped or touch the ground. - 9.
-If the National colors use an eagle as a finish piece, it must face forward. - 10.
+If the national colors use an eagle as a finish piece, it must face forward. - 10.
 National color carriers must not be armed, but must wear headgear. - 11.
 No one may pass through the national colors and its guard.